Are you looking for a flexible, convenient way to manage cash flow?

 How to use an LMA account

-An LMA account is a secured line of credit that uses your existing securities, such as stocks and bonds, as collateral.
-There are no fees to establish, no minimum balance nor annual fee, so you can access funds as you need to.
-You can access funds, generally within one day of approval.
+An LMA account is a secured line of credit that uses your eligible securities, such as stocks and bonds, as collateral.
+There are no fees to establish, no minimum balance nor annual fee, so you can access funds as you need to, generally within one day of approval.
 You can access your credit in the form of both fixed rate and variable rate loans.
 Your financial advisor can help you choose the loan terms that work best for your individual situation.

 Securities-based financing involves special risks.
 You should review the LMA Loan Agreement and related documents and disclosures carefully and consult with your own independent tax and legal advisors.